Big investors going short on the short end to play Fed hike

 It is expected the Federal Reserve will raise rates at the conclusion of its two-day meeting on Dec.
 16. Investors say this is largely priced into the markets, but the pace of subsequent hikes is unclear.
 Many investors believe the Fed will raise rates at least twice in 2016, but it could boost the short-term rate three or more times.

-Successive rate hikes in 2016 "will benefit the long end (versus) the short end," said Rick Rieder, chief investment officer of fundamental fixed income for BlackRock, the world's largest money manager with $4.5 trillion in assets.
+Successive rate hikes in 2016 "will benefit the long end (versus) the short end," said Rick Rieder, chief investment officer of fundamental fixed income for BlackRock (BLK.N), the world's largest money manager with $4.5 trillion in assets.
 "The long end is the better part of the curve," he said.

 He also said he expected the Fed to indicate after the first rate hike that it would proceed with later increases at a gradual pace, and that it would be slow to reduce its balance sheet.
 He said that scenario would benefit 30-year Treasuries prices since it would prevent a flood of long-dated Treasury supply entering the market and weighing on prices.